gauravkr19/asm-deploy/README.md

 Jenkins Setup:

---> Jenkins is configured uisng JCasC plugin passed to Helm via the values.yaml
+--> Jenkins is configured using JCasC plugin passed to Helm via the values.yaml

 --> Jenkinsfile has the pipeline logic to provision infra in the target env.